callendera/MilestoneProject3/README.md

 ### Further Testing

-* Asked fellow students and mentor to look at my app on a range of devices to report any bugs found.
+* Asked fellow students, tutors, and mentor to look at my app on a range of devices to report any bugs found.

 ## Deployment